ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 Scaling solutions:
  - per cpu resources
  - relaxing constraints
- - distinguishing between liveness and mutual exclusion
+ - distinguishing between existence guarantees and mutual exclusion

 One generally progresses through distinct levels as one increases the